 NOTE: This is a general picture of the issue of doing high-performance networking in the Linux kernel.
 The kernel hackers are not ignorant of these problems and have been working on ways to fix them in the last years.
 In that regard is worth mentioning the addition of XDP (eXpress Data Path), a layer to execute network functions as closer to the hardware as possible.
 But that’s a subject for another post.

 By-passing the kernel

-User-space networking needs to by-pass the kernel’s networking layer so it can squeeze all the performance of the underlying hardware.
-There are several strategies to do that: user-space drivers, PF_RING, Netmap, etc (Cloudflare has an excellent article on kernel by-pass, commenting several of those strategies).
+To overcome the additional costs the kernel causes on packet processing, a new trend was started a few years ago.
+The idea is to by-pass the kernel somehow and talk directly to the hardware.
+That’s what we actually mean when we talk about user-space networking.
+There are several strategies to by-pass the kernel (Cloudflare has an excellent article on kernel by-pass, commenting several of those strategies).
 Snabb chooses to handling the hardware directly, that means, to provide user-space drivers for the NICs it supports.

 Snabb offers support mostly for Intel cards (although some Solarflare and Mellanox models are also supported).
 Implementing a driver, either in kernel-space or user-space, is not an easy task.
 It’s fundamental to have access to the vendor’s datasheet (generally a very large document) to know how to initialize the NIC, how to read packets from it, how to transfer data, etc. Intel provides such datasheet.
 In fact, Intel started a few years ago a project with a similar goal: DPDK.
 DPDK is an open-source project that implements drivers in user-space.
 Although originally it only provided drivers for Intel NICs, as the adoption of the project increased, other vendors have started to add drivers for their hardware.